univention/ucsschool-id-connector/docs/source/admin.rst

    |rarr|  TODO Nico english needed, basic concepts would be needed

 Kelvin administration
-   The UCS\@school Kelvin REST API provides HTTP endpoints to create and manage individual UCS\@school domain objects like school users, school classes, schools (OUs) and computer rooms.
+   The |UAS| Kelvin REST API provides HTTP endpoints to create and manage individual |UAS| domain objects like school users, school classes, schools (OUs) and computer rooms.
    This is written in fastapi, hence in python3.